 Also, you can find PNP (this was an NPN), which is the opposed polarity.

 Many electronic control boards (like L298N) carry one or several H-bridge chips in their design.
 The microprocessor you’re using (for example, the one in an Arduino board) is connected to the input pins of the control board.
 High and low signals from the microprocessor will then command the H-bridge chip to make the motor rotate the way you want.

 - You write a program in a microprocessor (more accessible with the help of a developing board).

 - The microprocessor sends high or low signals to the H-bridge (easier with a controlling board).

-- The H-bridge orient the voltage so that the connected motor can rotate the way you politely asked it.
+- The H-bridge orients the voltage so that the connected motor can rotate the way you politely asked it to.

 Of course, you will have to program your developing board to work properly.
 Many websites provide great help for dealing with Arduino or Raspberry Pi boards.

 Note: H-bridges are used for other functions, like, for example, DC-to-AC converters.
 Also, the stepper motors are controlled by H-bridges, but it’s slightly more complicated.

 Congratulations.
 Despite some pictures challenging to watch for too long, you now have half the control of your not-that-eager-now motor.
 In the next part, we will look at the speed control, still on DC brushed motors.
 One more step towards total control!

 Thank you for reading.

 — If you liked what you read, please clap the hell out of it and follow us on Reddit!